Gå til sidens indhold

 A bankruptcy petition must be in writing.

-You can fill in a form, which you must send to the bankruptcy court in the judicial district in which the debtor lives – if the debtor carries out business activities, the address of his/her firm determines the judicial district.
+You can fill in a form, which you must submit to the bankruptcy court in the judicial district in which the debtor resides.
+If the debtor carries out business activities, the address of his/her company determines the judicial district.

 Find a court via address search (in Danish)